A seed of insecurity was planted the day I held my firstborn in my arms for the first time.

-- You are not perfect- your baby will fall and get bruised (yes even on your watch), he may sit in a dirty diaper for hours, he will get sick, he may even cry himself to sleep . . . .
+- Your baby will fall and get bruised (yes even on your watch), he may sit in a dirty diaper for hours, he will get sick, he may even cry himself to sleep . . . .
 Life happens.

 Above all, pray like crazy.
-Pray for wisdom, discernment, sanity, love, patience and strength to make it through the day.
-Your desire should be to honor Him, not to please your friend who has all the baby bling or be the first mom to fit into your pre-baby pants or out-do that mom who is making gourmet baby food.
+Pray for wisdom, discernment, sanity, love, patience, and strength to make it through the day.
+Your desire should be to honor God.
+Not to please your friend who has all the baby bling, or to be the first mom to fit into her pre-baby pants or out-do that mom who is making gourmet baby food.

 You are BEAUTIFUL!
-Don’t be afraid to be YOU as you mother.
-You are wonderfully made by God with different passions, skills and personality, so enjoy basking in His presence as He delights in giving you opportunities to shine, even if the spotlight is over a changing table.
+Don’t be afraid to be YOU in your motherhood journey.
+You are wonderfully made by God with different passions, skills, and personality, so enjoy basking in His presence as He delights in giving you opportunities to shine, even if the spotlight is over a changing table.

 “Let the King be enthralled by your beauty, honor Him, for He is your Lord.”
 Psalms 45:15

 On a side note, we did discover later in life that I produce skim milk.
 In other words, my milk doesn’t have the fat that is needed for my babies to gain weight and grow.
-In spite of all our issues, I am glad to report that I have 3 healthy, handsome and growing boys.
-I learned after the first child well maybe it took the second one to accept that nursing wasn’t going to work for us.
+In spite of all our issues, I am glad to report that I have 3 healthy, handsome, and growing boys who thanks to God rarely get sick.
+I finally learned after the first child well maybe it took the second child to accept that nursing wasn’t going to work for us.
 Thanks to God, even though the process has been long, insecurity, jealousy and bitterness are not a daily struggle in my life as a mother anymore!